 GirlVentures' mission is to inspire girls to lead through outdoor adventure, inner discovery, and collective action.
 They use nature as a catalyst to build girls' confidence, courage, and empathy--equipping them to succeed in school and beyond.
 To learn more about GirlVentures, contact IWF NorCal's Kathy Anderson.

 FLY's mission is to prevent juvenile crime and incarceration through legal education, one-on-one mentoring, and leadership training.
 Girls are the fastest growing demographic in the criminal justice system.
 FLY's vision is that the most at-risk and disadvantaged youth will transform into positive community leaders.
-To learn more about FLY, contact Christa Gannon Founder and CEO.
+To learn more about FLY, contact Director of Development, Katie Sandoval-Clark.

 As the preeminent leadership development organization for girls globally, Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.

-One of the largest councils, Girl Scouts of Northern California serves 44,000 girls (ages 5–17) in 19 counties.
-While many girls participate via traditional summer camps and volunteer led troops, Girl Scouts also offers innovative programs to support our community’s most vulnerable girls.
+Girl Scouts of Northern California serves 44,000 girls (ages 5–17) in 19 counties, offering traditional summer camps and volunteer led troops, as well as innovative programs to support the most vulnerable girls.
 The Legacy Foundation supported Girl Scouts' Got Choices program in San Francisco and Alameda counties, a prevention and intervention program for high-risk girls involved in the juvenile justice system.
 The program is designed to reduce risky behaviors, increase protective factors, and support positive decision-making.

-To learn more about Girl Scouts of Northern California, contact IWF NorCal's Marina Park, CEO of Girl Scouts of Northern California, or IWF NorCal member Robin MacGillivray, who is a Girl Scouts of Northern California board member.
+To learn more about Girl Scouts of Northern California, contact IWF NorCal's Marina Park, CEO of Girl Scouts of Northern California, or IWF NorCal member and Girl Scouts board member Karen Derr Gilbert.

 Legacy Grantee (2016, 2018, 2020) — Year Up Bay Area